faunalia/qnavigate/README.md

 ### Work package #4: Routing
 * calculate optimal route
-  * a description of possible approaches here: http://web.abo.fi/fak/tkf/at/ose/doc/Pres_15112013/Mikael%20Nyberg.pdf and https://www.researchgate.net/publication/280105634_Routing_and_course_control_of_an_autonomous_sailboat
+  * a description of possible approaches here: http://web.abo.fi/fak/tkf/at/ose/doc/Pres_15112013/Mikael%20Nyberg.pdf and https://www.researchgate.net/publication/280105634_Routing_and_course_control_of_an_autonomous_sailboat; on global planning level should be possible to use existing algorithms like A* or Dijkstra.
+But as in the sea there are no "roads" and we can move in any direction it is necessary to prepare data (nodes and edges) for these algorithms.
+Probabilistic roadmap algorithms will work better as they don't need explicit edge-to-node connection.
+This would probably have to be implemented from scratch as a new QGIS alg.
+Also for the local planning stage seems a custom algorithm need to be developed
   * examples: [see https://www.sailgrib.com/], e.g. https://www.sailgrib.com/wp-content/uploads/2014/12/device-2015-09-01-125050_framed_tiny.jpg
 * add the result as a temporary layer
   * avoid land masses from WP#1